ast-grep/ast-grep.github.io/website/advanced/core-concepts.md

   number
   number
 ```
 An astute reader should notice the imporatnt operator `+` is not encoded in AST.
-Meanwhile, its CST faithfully represents all critical.
+Meanwhile, its CST faithfully represents all critical information.
 ```
 binary_expression
   number